Memory loss and dementia

 How is dementia diagnosed?

 Dementia is difficult to diagnose in some people.
 In the beginning, symptoms are often put down to other causes.
-There may also be a degree of protection by friends, carers and relatives who help the person to look after themself and, by doing so, cover up the person's inability.
+There may also be a degree of protection by friends, carers and relatives who help the person to look after themself and, by doing so, cover up the person's difficulties.

 Visit your doctor